Elmona/1DV610/README.md

 ```

 The application should be running at `http://localhost:8000`
+(You don't need to configure anything more, the script and Docker do the rest)

-## The system contains of two parts, this code fulfills 100% of usecases and testcases.
+## The system contains of two parts.

 ### Login
 [Use cases](https://github.com/dntoll/1dv610/blob/master/assignments/A2_resources/UseCases.md)